openstreetmap/stateofthemap-2024/venue/index.md

 Like any other modern city, Nairobi enjoys a series of taxi services that operate 24 hours daily, with some running as international models (including ride-share apps like Uber and Bolt) and some locally owned and operated ones.
 You can either access the service through mobile phone applications or at some strategicly located places within the city.
 Taxis are the most convenient form of transport and prove to be safest.

-<h2>Visa</h2>

-Kenya as a country is such a welcoming state with open borders for most countries worldwide.
-In early 2024, there have been some changes in the Visa [requirement](https://immigration.ecitizen.go.ke/index.php?id=6) and [aquisition process](https://immigration.go.ke/border-management/arrival-procedures-and-the-responsibility-of-travelers-on-arrival/) for Kenya: Foreign citizens are allowed entry into Kenya once they acquire an electronic travel authorization (ETA / eVisa).
-Citizens of [East Africa Community](https://www.eac.int/) member states are exempt from this requirement.

-To obtain a Visa to visit Kenya, one needs a valid passport and a Yellow fever vaccination certificate, as required by the government [ministry of health](https://health.go.ke/incoming-travellers).
-The eVisa can be acquired through the [online platform](https://evisa.go.ke).
-The eVisa should be made available between 2- 14 days after application and making the necessary payment.
-NB: Visas can also be acquired on arrival at the airport.

-If you would like to get an invitation letter from the conference organization comittee for your visa application process, please contact us at [sotm@openstreetmap.org](mailto:sotm@openstreetmap.org) with your details.

 <h2 class='space-bottom1' id='accommodation'>Accommodation</h2>